 duties and responsibilities of the Bank towards its customers.
 The

-Charter of RBI on exchange of notes and
+has also adopted a citizen''s charter of RBI on exchange of notes and

 4. SOCIAL BANKING

 It has been the constant endeavor of the Bank to facilitate equitable

 and sustainable economic development by timely and hassle-free

 availability of credit for productive purposes to Small and Marginal

 Farmers, Micro and Small Enterprises, Retail Traders, Professional and

 Self Employed, Women Entrepreneurs and entrepreneurs from economically

 The outstanding advances under Priority Sector as of 31st March 2016,

 aggregates to Rs.
 41,485 Crore constituting 39.82% of the Adjusted Net